 Eventually defense mechanisms fail.
 When your feelings begin to have a direct impact on your life — it is time to address it.
 Here are some things to keep in mind when beginning your journey.

-2. Be Honest About Your Feelings
+1. Be Honest About Your Feelings

-3. Accept What Has Happened
+2. Accept What Happened

 The end goal when dealing with any trauma is to find peace within.
 It requires a great deal of patience and being honest with yourself and others around you.
-Allowing yourself to fall into a pit of despair is tolerable but only for a certain amount of time.
+Allowing yourself to fall into a pit of despair is human, but only for a certain amount of time.
 Get control.
 It is possible to move forward and to live a fruitful life.

 When you are armed with the tools to combat these events, progress is undeniable.
 Trauma does not have to turn your life into a battlefield and it definitely does not have to define you.